 - How to negotiate a lower credit card interest rate

 - 6 Ways an interest rate hike affects your finances

 Read all those debt-busting articles.
 Many posts include TV and video if you prefer watching over reading.
-I want you to succeed by getting out of debt.
+I want you to succeed.

 Step 1: Get the tools.

 Download the version you prefer.
 All the data is stored on your end, so it’s private.

 Step 2: List it out, add it up!